One emotion at a time – A practical philosophy for conquering fear

 A few weeks ago I not only brought myself to jump out of a plane, I found skydiving to be one of the most serene, calming, and rejuvenating experiences of my life.
 Why (and how) the extreme pendulum shift?
 I’ll tell you.

 But I should also mention the obvious: I am certainly not the only person who has triumphed over intense personal fears.
-If one is committed enough he or she will find a solution — and there are many different solutions.
+If we’re committed enough we’ll often find a solution — and there are many different solutions.
 I simply want to share one technique amongst a world full of methodologies that has worked well for me.
 Well, to be accurate, it’s more of a philosophy.

 One moment, one emotion (OMOE)